openfedem/openfedem.org/docs/examples/digital_twins.md

 This dialog box shows three alternative ways of exporting the model, but only the **FMU** option is relevant here.
 So enable that toggle.
-Then use the **Browse...** button to selected the name for the fmu-file.
+Then use the **Browse...** button to select the name for the fmu-file.
 In the right side of the dialog, you find a list of the input- and output indicators in the model, corresponding to the external functions and output sensors defined in the modelling script.